 If the grand jury decides to true bill the alleged offender, or formally charge them, the grand jury has determined there is sufficient evidence to charge the defendant with the alleged criminal offense and will issue an indictment.
 If the grand jury decides to no bill the alleged offender, the defendant will not be charged with a criminal offense because the grand jury did not find sufficient evidence to proceed with the case.
 If a defendant is formally charged with a felony offense, their case will be assigned to one of the 7 felony courts in Dallas County.

 While the criminal defendant is held in jail, the judge will determine whether to set bail, to release the defendant from jail without bail (personal recognizance), or to hold the defendant in jail without bail.
-If bail is set, it can be posted at any time while the defendant is help in jail.
+If bail is set, it can be posted at any time while the defendant is held in jail.

 If bail is set, the amount can be posted by the defendant’s attorney, a bail bondsman, or another person.
 After the amount of bail has been posted, the defendant is guaranteeing they will appear at any subsequent hearings or at trial.
 If they do appear as ordered, the amount of the bond, less any fees paid to secure the bond, will be returned to the individual who posted it.
 If the defendant does not appear, the amount of bond will be forfeited.